joshlk/dataclassframe/README.md

 | [MIDict](https://github.com/ShenggaoZhu/midict) | ✅                   | ✅            | ✅                  | ❌                    | ❌                       | ✅          | ✅           |
 | [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)                               | ✅                   | ✅            | ✅                  | ✅                    | ✅                       | ❌          | ❌*           |

-*DataFrames used in production code is [considered by the author and others as an anti-pattern][2].
+*DataFrames used in production code as an data interchange format is [considered by the author and others as an anti-pattern][2].

 ## Show by example